GuanmingQiao/certified-kubernetes-administrator-course/docs/02-Core-Concepts/06-Kube-API-Server.md

     ```

  ![kube-apiserver](../../images/kube-apiserver.PNG)
+  - Some important parameters:
+    - `cafile`, `certfile`, `keyfile`, `kubelet-certificate-authority`, `kublet-client-certificate`, `kublet-client-key`, `kublet-https`: certificate / authentication-related parameters
+    - `etcd-servers`: host and port of the ETCD server (see 05 notes for where it is defined in ETCD setup)

 ## View kube-apiserver - Kubeadm
 - kubeadm deploys the kube-apiserver as a pod in kube-system namespace on the master node.